kolendomichal/AI-on-Microsoft-Azure/AI Machine Learning/Azure Cognitive Language Services.md

 # Azure Cognitive Language Services

-Azure Cognitive Language Services provide a set of tools, which can be used to analyze text, detect vulgar languange / adult themes and process natural language input (in many languages)
+Azure Cognitive Language Services provide a set of tools, which can be used to analyze text, detect vulgar languange / adult themes and process natural language input (in many languages).

 ## Azure Content Moderator